R3dCr3sc3nt/BSidesSF-2017/forensics/matryoshka/README.md

 ## Solution
 As the challenge description describes this file has been archived and compressed in an absurd amount of different compression algorithms.

-After hours of finding the appropriate compression tools I finally arrived a .wav file.
+After hours of finding the appropriate compression tools I finally arrived at a .wav file.
 I opened it in VLC hoping for some audio output sadly it wasn't that simple.
 Running `cat` against the file gave me this output.
 ```
 $ cat file.wav
 RIFF�WAVEfmt dataw.. - ... - .... . .. -. -.-. .-. . -.. .. -... .-.. . ... .... .-. .. -. -.- .. -. --. -- --- .-. ... . -.-. --- -.. .